Monday, December 30, 2013

 Wednesday, December 18, 2013

-Cycles analyst Edward Dewey (1895-1978) was the chief economics analyst for the US Department of Commerce when he developed the "Skyscraper Indicator" in the 1940s: It correlates human optimism to the number of high-rise buildings under construction.
-When people are very optimistic, they tend to express their feelings in massive construction projects, especially very tall buildings, because they have a need to build toward the sky!
-Since this extreme optimism is reached at major market peaks, in the economy, severe economic downturns usually follow; not just declines in real estate prices.
+Cycles analyst Edward Dewey (1895–1978), who served as the chief economics analyst for the US Department of Commerce, developed the "Skyscraper Indicator" in the 1940s.
+This indicator correlates human optimism with the number of high-rise buildings under construction.
+When people are extremely optimistic, they tend to express these feelings in massive construction projects, especially very tall buildings, driven by a perceived need to build toward the sky.
+Since this extreme optimism is typically reached at major market peaks in the economy, severe economic downturns usually follow, which involve more than just declines in real estate prices.

-The world’s current tallest building, the Burj Khalifa in Dubai (828 m), nicely illustrates this process: It was built as a monument to the Gulf emirate’s boom in the middle years of last decade and opened in late 2009, just as the emirate plunged into financial crisis.
+The world’s current tallest building, the Burj Khalifa in Dubai (828 m), nicely illustrates this process.
+It was built as a monument to the Gulf emirate’s boom in the middle years of the last decade and opened in late 2009, precisely as the emirate plunged into a financial crisis.
 These are the highest buildings in 2013:

 And these are the tallest buildings currently under construction and expected to be complete before 2020:

-Let's have a look at what happened during recent high times in different places: The construction of the Taipei 101 (508 m) began in 1999 and was completed in 2004.
-The duration coincided without the recession in the early 2000s and the tech bubble while in 2010 the completion of the Burj Khalifa coincided with the current global financial crisis.
-The Asian economic crisis, currency devaluation and speculation in stock and property coincided in 1997-1998 with the completion of the Petronas Towers (452 m), the tallest buildings in the world at the time.
-Now the Great 18-Year Real Estate Cycle will again be due to peak and pop around 2016.
+Historical data supports this correlation: The construction of the Taipei 101 (508 m) began in 1999 and was completed in 2004.
+This duration spanned the recession of the early 2000s and the bursting of the tech bubble.
+Similarly, the completion of the Burj Khalifa in 2010 coincided with the height of the global financial crisis.
+Earlier, the Asian economic crisis, currency devaluation, and intense stock and property speculation in 1997–1998 coincided with the completion of the Petronas Towers (452 m), which were the world's tallest buildings at the time.
+According to the theory, the Great 18-Year Real Estate Cycle is once again due to peak and burst around 2016.

 Friday, December 13, 2013